Software Development Flow

 • Understands the context of your project structure, codebase, and history.
 You can also add your own context, such as relevant GitLab issues or merge requests.

-This flow is available in the VS Code IDE only.
+This flow is available in VS Code, Visual Studio, and JetBrains.

 Prerequisites: